muir/reflectutils/README.md

 matter unless you've, unfortunately, imported multiple versions of the same package.

+## Default filler

+The `FillInDefaultValues()` function will look at for a struct tag named "default" and use that value to fill in values where no value has been set.

 ## Development status

 Reflectutils is used by several packages.
 Backwards compatability is expected.